 - San Jose’s intersection crash rate is 22.93% higher than the average of California cities.

-- The city’s fatal injury rate for intersection crashes is 23.10% lower than the cross-city average and the serious injury rate is 30.70% lower than the cross-city average.
+- The city’s fatal injury rate for intersection crashes is 23.10% lower than the cross-city average of 2.34%, and the serious injury rate is 30.70% lower than the cross-city average of 9.20%.

 The intersections below are ranked based on their “danger score,” which takes into account the total number of crashes over five years, along with the severity of each crash.
-Crashes with more serious outcomes contribute more to the score, highlighting intersections with the highest potential for harm.
+Crashes with more serious outcomes are weighted more heavily, highlighting intersections with the highest potential for harm.

 East Capitol Expressway and Senter Road tops the list, with 34 crashes and a danger score of 74.
 Its central location and the convergence of major streets likely contribute to high traffic flow and a significant number of collisions.

-In second place, Capitol Expressway and Tully Road saw 38 crashes, earning a danger score of 68.
+The second most dangerous intersection in San Jose is Capitol Expressway and Tully Road, which saw 38 crashes and earned a danger score of 68.
 McKee Road and North Capitol Avenue ranks third with 30 crashes and a danger score of 67.
 As another major connector within the city, this intersection sees a mix of commuter and local traffic, which raises the likelihood of accidents.

-In this section, we analyze how San Jose’s intersection crash rate compares to those of other cities in California.
+Next, we analyze dhow San Jose’s intersection crash rate compares to those of other cities in California.

 The average proportion of intersection crashes across all studied California cities is 37.16%, with San Jose’s rate of 45.69% being approximately 22.93% higher than the average.